iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 #### My day project: "Service price calculator".

 The calculator calculates the cost of the service based on the input data.
-It is assumed that the apartment always has at least 1 window and a door.
+It is assumed that the apartment always has at least one window and a door.
 No zero values are used.

 ```python
 print("Calculate the price for our service.")